sleepyOwl14/proximax-bc-docs/docs/guides/multisig-account/modifying-a-multisig-account.md

 </div>

-Once Bob [cosigns the transaction](./signing-announced-aggregate-bonded-transactions.md), the amount of XEM locked becomes available again on Alice’s account and Carol is added to the multisig.
+Once Bob [cosigns the transaction](./signing-announced-aggregate-bonded-transactions.md), the amount of XPX locked becomes available again on Alice’s account and Carol is added to the multisig.

 ### Removing a cosignatory